 Two amazing weeks in Mauritius

 2022 marks my 50th year alive, and turning half a century needs celebrating big time!
 On a slow winter afternoon, I spontaneously bought a trip to Mauritius with a return date just days before my actual birthday and party.
 The 9th of May, I boarded Emirates flight EK158 from Arlanda, destination Dubai, with a transfer to Sir Seewoosagur Ramgoolam International Airport in Mauritius.
-To my delight, my favorite person in the world, J, decided to tag along!
+To my delight, a friend decided to tag along!

 We had booked our stay at Constance Belle Mare Plage, a 5-star luxury resort on the east coast.
 The resort is located along the coast, on a 2 km-long white sandy beach known for having some of the softest and whitest sand on the island.
 The hotel’s beach is protected by an offshore coral reef, which makes this an ideal place for swimming, water sports, and snorkeling.
 We had a nice enough suite overlooking the ocean and opted for half-board rather than all-inclusive.
 Anyway.
 Guests at this resort enjoy free green fees on the two adjacent golf courses, The Links and The Legend.
 And, of course, this is why we chose Belle Mare Plage in the first place, not the hotel itself.
 This was to be a trip focused on golf, relaxing in a deck chair, and enjoying food and wine without all the hassle of cooking or doing the dishes.
 I’d heard great things about the cuisine, which is said to be a blend of African, Indian, and Western flavors.
 Sounded awesome!
 However, the food at most of Belle Mare’s restaurants was well below par.
 Only the sushi place, The Blu Bar, delivers.
 We resorted to leaving the hotel a couple of nights and visiting a local Chinese restaurant—Chinese Gourmet—and that was a very pleasant experience.
 My first Peking Duck, for example.
 And then there were the cockroaches…